 Twice shortlisted by the President for appointment to the United States Supreme Court, Ms. Sears has been consistently ranked among Georgia Super Lawyers, a distinction for Georgia’s preeminent attorneys who are highly respected by peers for their professional achievements.
 She was also named in Best Lawyers in America©, and she was recognized as Lawyer of the Year for Appellate Practice for Atlanta.

 Ms. Sears is a Fellow and a Board Member of the prestigious American Academy of Appellate Lawyers, an invitation-only organization limited to 500 lawyers who achieve distinction in their field.
-She is featured in an exhibit at the Atlanta History Center that commemorates the centennial anniversary of women winning the right to vote.
-The exhibit features her judicial robe and gavel, and documents how women have gained and wielded political power over the past 100 years.
+In 2019 and 2020, she was featured in an exhibit at the Atlanta History Center that commemorates the centennial anniversary of women winning the right to vote.
+The exhibit featured her judicial robe and gavel, and documented how women have gained and wielded political power over the past 100 years.
 Ms. Sears was the subject of a biography called “Seizing Serendipity” by author and Georgia Southern University associate professor Rebecca Shriver Davis, which recounts her career and advancement to Chief Justice of the Georgia Supreme Court, as well as her upbringing that shaped her mindset of determination, grit and a relentless drive to prevail.

 Beyond her work as a litigator, Ms. Sears is a passionate change agent who cares deeply about giving back to her local community and strengthening the social fabric that binds us together.

-In 2019, Ms. Sears was appointed by Atlanta Mayor Keisha Lance Bottoms to serve as Chair of the Task Force for the Promotion of Public Trust.
+In 2021, Ms. Sears began serving a full term as Outside General Counsel to the Metropolitan Atlanta Rapid Transit Authority (MARTA).
+And in 2019, Ms. Sears was appointed by Atlanta Mayor Keisha Lance Bottoms to serve as Chair of the Task Force for the Promotion of Public Trust.
 The 13-member committee was created by the mayor and the Atlanta City Council to explore ways to improve integrity, accountability and transparency in city government amid an ongoing federal investigation of corruption that resulted in indictments of former city officials from a previous administration.